 Toy Fox Terrier Breed Guide

-Toy Fox Terrier Background Information & History
+Toy Fox Terrier Breed Information & History

 The Toy Fox Terrier is known to be a jack of all trades.
 Throughout this breed’s history, they have successfully taken on many different roles.
 Whether it be hunting squirrels or starring in a show ring, these dogs could do it all.

 Originating in England back in the 16th century, the Toy Fox Terrier served as an excellent ratter and small game hunter.
 Although the small-sized Toy Fox Terrier and its larger Smooth Fox Terrier were considered the same, these dog breeds were finally separated from one another in 2003.

 Toy Fox Terrier Temperament & Personality

 Loyal yet lively, the Toy Fox Terrier is an affectionate pet that thrives on human companionship.
 Because of their strong devotion to their owners and their suspicion towards strangers, American toy terriers serve as excellent watchdogs and will alert their owner at the very first sign of an intruder.
 Just like all terriers, the Toy Fox Terrier is fearless for a toy breed, but they also enjoy being around people.
 At the end of the day, these pups are happiest when they are treated as a member of the family.